A longtime horse lover, Teresa Wilhelm called the dream of T.H.E. Center a “lifelong ambition and a constant nagging obsession.”

 Sadly, that same year Teresa was forced to step down as executive director to battle breast cancer, which ultimately took her life in May 2002.
 However, her dream continues to live on.
 Today, T.H.E.
 Center continues to be the only therapeutic riding center of its kind proudly serving individuals of all abilities and backgrounds.

-Our mission is to improve the cognitive, physical, and psychological abilities of individuals with disabilities and special needs through our therapeutic horsemanship program.
-We believe the bond between a horse and a human is life changing, due to the nonjudgmental support and partnership it offers.
+Our mission is gathering the necessary resources that would allow the organization to focus on improving the cognitive, physical and psychological abilities of individuals through our nurturing therapeutic horsemanship program.
 Thus, our organization is guided by the following goals:

 To help students, of all abilities and diagnoses, reach their full potential.